9mbs/reddit-slackbot/readme.md

 ![MIT License](https://img.shields.io/badge/License-MIT-green.svg)

+## Start here :wave:

+Sounded like a fun project and proof of concept. **Currently headed towards MVP** 🎆

 ## Local Setup

 This app runs locally on [ngrok](https://ngrok.com/download).
 Let's summarize what we will need to do to get started.